darktable-org/dtdocs/content/darkroom/processing-modules/presets.md

 : A pattern to be matched against the Exif field that describes your lens; use % as wildcard.

 ISO
-: Only apply the preset if the ISO value of your image lies within the given range.
+: Only apply the preset if the ISO value of your image lies within the given range (shows ∞ if the upper range is unlimited).

 exposure
 : Only apply the preset if the exposure time of your image lies within the given range; set + as the upper value to match arbitrarily long exposures.